feardarkness/expenses/README.md

+# Simple Expenses Backend

-# Base REST API project with Typescript - Typeorm(Mysql) and Express
+REST API with JWT auth.

-REST API.

 ## Requirements

-Node 12 or higher.
+Node 14 or higher.

-To work with node 14, better to change tsconfig.json from https://github.com/microsoft/TypeScript/wiki/Node-Target-Mapping
+Postgresql

+## Before you start

+1. Create a .env file (You can copy from .env.sample) with you system configurations.

+2. Create a new database with the name configured on the .env file.

 ## Create migrations